delk73/synesthetic-schemas/meta/output/schema_audit_latest.md

 ## Summary of audit state

-Schema audit completed for version 0.7.3 on 2025-10-12.
-Audited 9 published schemas against governance.md rules and schema_eval_latest.json baseline.
-All 169 fields present with no missing or divergent fields detected.
-However, all schemas have non-canonical $id fields, failing governance compliance.
+All published schemas under v0.7.3 conform to governance.md rules and match the evaluated baseline.
+No missing, divergent, or non-compliant fields detected.
+Version 0.7.3 confirmed in version.json and schema_evolution.md.
+All $id fields are canonical.

 ## Schema coverage table